1. What are the admission requirements for your program?

 3. What is the deadline for applications to be submitted?

-For maximum possible consideration, applications for the Fall term should be received by January 15.
-We generally only accept new students in the Fall semester.
+For maximum possible consideration, applications for the Summer and Fall terms should be received by January 15.
+We generally only accept new students in the Summer and Fall semesters.

 4. What materials do I need to submit for my application?